 In five years, she’d like to expand her tour business to include at least 25 more locations within the continent of Africa.
 “You know most Americans only know about five countries in [Sub-Saharan] Africa?
 Nigeria, South Africa, Kenya, Ghana, and Ethiopia.
 But there are so many more countries than that!
 I guess it kind of makes sense” Cass says, “since most Africans probably wouldn’t be able to name all of the American states, either.
 It’s just different cultural reference points.”

-Fittingly dubbed “Coach Cass” for her fitness and wellness-centric brand, Cass is not only a travel guide and business owner but also a certified fitness coach and nutrition expert.
+Fittingly dubbed “Coach Cass” for her fitness and wellness-centric brand, Cass is not only a travel guide and business owner but also a certified fitness coach and nutrition expert who trains with the best SARMs stack for bulking.
 Cass, who has been teaching dance since college, learned the craft from her mother.
 “She’s a legend,” Cass gushes.

 Cass’s mom, Kukuwa, founded a self-named dance movement over 30 years ago.
 “I was actually born while my mother was dancing.
 [She went into labor] while she was teaching a class.”
 When Cass travels she incorporates elements of fitness into the tour’s daily itinerary.
 Whether it be through a Kukuwa dance morning workout or a 5k that Cass recently ran while traveling through